 Each guide feels the privilege and the sacredness of the trust they’ve been given, and they honour it.
 This happens naturally, in a way that isn’t lofty or grandiose.
 And guess what?
 Doing this helps them every bit as much as the other person.
 Giving is getting.
 Separation falls away.
 At this point, I can’t even tell where the care ends and the healing begins.
 And so it goes, like a wave around the room, a wave around the world.
 Every new guide is a lineage in waiting.

 Does this mean we don’t need experienced teachers?
 Of course not.
 As we navigate specific challenges and techniques and traditions, we need them more than ever.
 Thank you teachers, thank you certification programs – we want more of you.
 We want all levels of professional.
 And, when it comes to connection and love and the capacity to be present with each other, we want everyone else too.

 Practice, self-regulation, self-understanding — these are too idiosyncratic, too personal, too fundamental to depend on specialists only.
 We also need to depend on ourselves and each other.
 In my mind, nothing will accelerate this more than recasting “teaching” as a creative social activity that any informed person can engage in.

 Release the amateurs!

 FURTHER ACTION – I’m interested in making mental health practices and support structures more accessible.
 Here’s what you can do: start your own community practice group, and guide each other.
-The Consciousness Explorer’s Club has a free Community Activation Kit – please think about supporting the CEC as we prepare for our first fundraiser.
-Also, consider attending one of my rabble-rousing workshops.
-In 2020, there will be two at Omega Institute in New York, one in May and one in September.
+The Consciousness Explorer’s Club has a free Community Activation Kit.
+Also, consider attending one of my rabble-rousing “How To Guide Meditation” workshops.
+You can check this events page to see if there are any upcoming.
 These trainings are, without question, some of the most thrilling and profound group experiences I’ve been a part of.
 Finally, spread this note around.
 A life of practice has incalculable benefits.
 We can help each other get started.